numlinalg/RLinearAlgebra.jl/docs/src/tutorials/least_squares/least_squares.md

-# Solving a Least-Squares Problem
+# Solving a Least Squares Problem

 This guide demonstrates how to use `RLinearAlgebra.jl` package to find the **least-squares solution** to a linear system.
 This is typically used for